New Spanish Mortgages for November

 New mortgages in Spain signed at Notary and registered at land registry was a total of 28.756 in November 2020.

-This level was down by 2.4% on last year for the same month but up 1.8% on Spanish mortgages for the month of October.
+This level was down by 2.4% on last year for the same month but up 1.8% on mortgages in Spain for the month of October.

 The average loan sizes are holding up well up by 5.5% over last year for the month, up 1.3% on October and total for the year to date up 7.2%.